How to ease cystitis at night?

 Prevention

-You can make appropriate changes to your lifestyle in order to prevent cystitis from coming back.
+You can make appropriate adjustments to your lifestyle to prevent cystitis from recurring.

-If you do keep getting cystitis, speak to your doctor.
-They may be able to prescribe a low-dose antibiotic to take over the course of several months to prevent cystitis from occurring.
+If you continue to experience cystitis, consult your doctor.
+They may be able to prescribe a low-dose antibiotic to be taken over the course of several months to prevent cystitis from recurring.

 Sources